 its computer rating systems to take it into account.

 math formulas have a lot of trouble properly measuring performance

 (details to follow), but on the other hand, people voting in polls can

-(and should) account for performance, so ultimately I don't think it's
+(and should) account for performance, so I don't think it was

-a good idea to force computer ratings to ignore so much potentially
+a good idea for the BCS to force computer ratings to ignore so much potentially

-But of course, I don't think the BCS should be using computer ratings at all.
+useful data.
+But of course, I don't think the BCS should have been using computer ratings at all.